WillNickols/WillNickols.github.io/content/authors/admin/_index.md

     date_start: 2023-01-01
     date_end: 2024-05-31
     summary: |
-      - Prepared original section materials and taught weekly review sessions.
+      - Prepared original materials for and taught a weekly section to review and expand on class material
-      - Created and delivered a 3-hour final review lecture with guided problem solving.
+      - Created a final review and held a 3-hour review lecture with guided problem solving
-      - Hosted weekly office hours; 44/45 students rated “Excellent” overall, 41/42 “Excellent” for presentations.
+      - Hosted weekly office hours
-      - Materials available at github.com/WillNickols/Stat111.
+      - In official student evaluations, 44 out of 45 students rated me “Excellent” (the highest rating) overall, and 41 out of 42 students rated my lectures and presentations “Excellent”
+      - Original section and final review material are available from [GitHub](www.github.com/WillNickols/Stat111)

   - position: Stat 139 Course Assistant
     company_name: Harvard University